bradut/SlingBox-Channel-Changer-TVGuide/README.md

 - [Draw.io](https://app.diagrams.net/) - used to create diagrams

 # Disclaimer
-All trademarks, logos and brand names are the property of their respective owners.
-All company, product and service names used in this website are for identification purposes only.
+All trademarks, logos and brand names are the property of their respective owners.<br /> All company, product and service names used in this app and documentation are for identification purposes only.